We are working together with the Environment Agency to identify a solution to reduce the risk of flooding at Farnley Lane and Bridge Avenue in Otley.

 Dates for the diary

-Material from the last drop in event on 21 June 2018 is available to download:
+Material from the last drop-in event is available to download:

 Here you can find a wide range of information and advice to check your risk of flooding, how to prepare for flooding, develop a flood plan and what type of action you can take to protect yourself and your property from flooding.